What is the Best Circular Saw For Beginners? (2023)

 1. Makita 5007Mg Circular Saw

-As a heavy-duty circular saw, Makita 5007Mg makes every cutting process efficient with its 5800 RPM operational speed.
+As a heavy-duty circular saw, the Makita 5007Mg makes every cutting process efficient with its 5800 RPM operational speed.
 It’s also equipped with convenient adjustment levers suitable for quick saw blade changes.

-It features magnesium components and only weighs around 10.1 lbs, so we still categorize it as a lightweight saw.
+It features magnesium components and only weighs around 10.1 lbs, so it’s still considered a lightweight saw.
+When using this saw, I can make accurate cuts with ease, especially with its bevel capacity going up to 56 degrees.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 2. DEWALT DWE575SB Circular Saw